Behind the Screens : Harold Dumur

 - “Harold is a cool guy.
 He’s friendly, warm, generous, and patient.
 It’s great to have such a dedicated and positive colleague to work with!” — Pierre-Luc Lapointe, Chief Innovation Officer

 - “What struck me when I first met Harold was his passion.
 Whenever I speak to him about XR, tech, startups, or even snowboarding, his eyes light up, and he’s always eager to share his knowledge.
 What’s special about Harold is that he’s unlike any other CEO I’ve met in regards to his approach to the team.
 Genuine, approachable, open-minded, attentive, available, and involved, are all representative of his signature laid-back vibe… Not to mention, the high-fives, constant encouragement, and the positive feedback he never forgets to give.
 Working with Harold is refreshing and energizing!” — Samantha Bilodeau, Experience Designer

 - “Harold is such an easy person to get along with.
 He’s available and takes the time to listen to others.
 When it comes to XR, he’s always one step ahead, and has an impressively thorough thought process that allows him to foresee how XR will shape our future.” — Simon Pigot, Immersive Computing Developer

 - “Harold is a natural enthusiast.” — Davi Neiva, AI Researcher

 👊🏼💥 Boom!
 There you have it.
 That’s our Chief Executive O.G. for ya!
 Got any questions for Harold?
 Comments?
 Curiosities about working in the Metaverse?
-Ask away in the comment section below, or Tweet; we promise to get back to you ASAP!
+Tweet, or ask away on any of our social media; we promise to get back to you ASAP!